 Button/Option Action Open Project Opens a new or existing project.
 Same as File->Open Project (see Open Project Command, on page 158).
 Close Project Closes the current project.
-Same as File->Close Project (see Run Menu, on page 213).
-Add File Adds a source file to the project.
+Same as File->Close Project (see Run Menu, on page 220).
+Add FileAdds a source file to the project.Same as Project->Add Source File (see Build F Command, on page 158).
+Adds a source file to the project.
 Same as Project->Add Source File (see Build Project Command, on page 158).

 Button/Option Action Change File Replaces one source file with another.
-Same as Project ->Change File (see Change File Command, on page 181).
+Same as Project ->Change File (see Change File Command, on page 183).
 Add Implementation Creates a new implementation.
-Same as Project ->New Implementation.
 Implementation Options/ Displays the Implementation Options dialog box, where you can set various options for synthesis.
-Same as Project ->Implementation Options (see Implementation Options Command, on page 191).
 Add P&R Implementation Creates a place-and-route implementation to control and run place and route from within the synthesis tool.
-See Add P&R Implementation Popup Menu Command, on page 333 for a description of the dialog box, and Running P&R Automatically after Synthesis, on page 492 in the User Guide for information about using this feature.
+See Add P&R Implementation Popup Menu Command, on page 343 for a description of the dialog box, and Running P&R Automatically after Synthesis, on page 502in the User Guide for information about using this feature.
 View Log Displays the log file.
-Same as View ->View Log File (see View Menu, on page 170).
+Same as View ->View Log File (see View Menu, on page 172).
 Frequency (MHz) Sets the global frequency, which you can override locally with attributes.
 Same as enabling the Frequency (MHz) option on the Constraints panel of the Implementation Options dialog box.
 Auto Constrain When Auto Constrain is enabled and no clocks are defined, the software automatically constrains the design to achieve best possible timing by reducing periods of individual clock and the timing of any timed I/O paths in successive steps.
-See Using Auto Constraints, on page 287 in the User Guide for detailed information about using this option.
+See Using Auto Constraints, on page 295 in the User Guide for detailed information about using this option.
 You can also set this option on the Constraints panel of the Implementation Options dialog box.
+Continue on Error When enabled for compile-point synthesis, allows the operation to continue on error and synthesize the remaining compile points.
 FSM Compiler Turning on this option enables special FSM optimizations.
-Same as enabling the FSM Compiler option on the Options panel of the Implementation Options dialog box (see FSM Compiler, on page 76 and Optimizing State Machines, on page 347 in the User Guide).
+Same as enabling the FSM Compiler option on the Options panel of the Implementation Options dialog box (see FSM Compiler, on page 73 and Optimizing State Machines, on page 358 in the User Guide).